Empire (Shakira song): Composition

 "Empire" was written by British songwriter Steve Mac and Norwegian Ina Wroldsen, while Mac produced the song.
-"Empire" is a rock and Dubstep ballad, beginning in acoustic mode with a sparse intro before Shakira unleashes her "inner head-banger" and "howls her way" through the chorus, according to Idolators Mike Wass.
+"Empire" is a rock ballad, beginning in acoustic mode with a sparse intro before Shakira unleashes her "inner head-banger" and "howls her way" through the chorus, according to Idolators Mike Wass.
 Lyrically, "Empire" talks about a bursting passion that the singer simply cannot express in words.Billboard's Leila Cobo points out that "Empire" sounds a little like a Tori Amos song, writing that, "the fragility in Shakira's voice, the background strings and captivating hook are all eerily reminiscent of Amos's Little Earthquakes."
 Maggie Pannacione of Artistdirect compared the song to the works of Joni Mitchell and Alanis Morissette, but "in the Shakira Latina way."